Veridise/veridise-docs/orca/user_guide/v/by_example/intro_to_ltl.md

 In the previous section, we constructed a specification that reasoned about a single transaction.
-In this section, we'll see how LTL formulae can be used to describe properties over sequences of multiple transaction.
-Again, the specs we construct will reason over the contract [MyVToken.sol](TODO).
+In this section, we'll see how LTL (Linear Temporal Logic) formulae can be used to describe properties over sequences of multiple transaction.
+Again, the specs we construct will reason over the contract [MyVToken.sol](src/MyVToken.sol).

-## Our Bug: TODO something witty
+## Our Bug: Little Transfer Lapse

 In this example, we'll look at two transactions: `approve` and `transferFrom`: